stan-dev/design-docs/designs/0005-static-matrices.md

 };
 ```

-The full, contiguous matrices of values or adjoints can be accessed with only
+The full, contiguous matrices of values or adjoints can be accessed without
-one pointer dereference, eliminating the two prime inefficiences of the
+pointer chasing on every element of the matrix, eliminating the two prime
-`Eigen::Matrix<var, Eigen::Dynamic, Eigen::Dynamic>` implementation.
+inefficiences of the `Eigen::Matrix<var, Eigen::Dynamic, Eigen::Dynamic>`
+implementation.

 As an example, of how this is more efficient, consider the reverse pass
 portion of the matrix operation, `C = A * B`.
 If the values and adjoints